Budibase/website/content/blog/5-examples-of-web-application-design/index.md

 For me, Notion was my number 1 pick for the best example of modern web application design.
 It's use of emojis against a clean interface is incredibly smart and gives the user options to creative.

+You might also like our round-up of the top [open-source low-code platforms](https://budibase.com/blog/open-source-low-code-platforms/).

 Design - ❤️❤️❤️❤️

 Usability - 😻😻😻